marcelfalliere/extjs-offline-poc/README.md

 Limitations and known errors
 ----------------------------

+1. The rails server in development mode will make requests from iPad or any mobile device too slow, causing xhr to be badly handled by the server.

-1. The use of `navigator.onLine`.
+2. The use of `navigator.onLine`.
 Even if the server is reachable, deconnecting from your wifi/network will cause it to return `false`.

-2. ...
+3. ...

 Installation
 ------------